What is a Blog?

 What are the differences between a blog and a website?

-There are many different types of website on the internet.
+There are many different types of websites on the internet.
 Here are a few examples:

 - Business websites (Microsoft, Apple, your local plumber and other service providers)